 The Company collected 216 rock-chip grab and rock-chip channel samples from vein outcrops and mullock dumps at the Moises, Terrinas, Viscacheros and Pamella prospects.
 A small number of samples were taken from veins and disseminations exposed by road cuttings.
-Of the 216 samples - 56 were from outcrop, 40 were from subcrop and 92 were from mullock heaps.
-Twenty one surface channel were taken from across exposed veins and outcrops in road-cuttings.
+Of the 216 samples - 56 were from outcrop, 40 were from sub crop and 92 were from mullock heaps.
+Twenty-one surface channels were taken from across exposed veins and outcrops in road-cuttings.
 Seven samples were taken from historic underground workings at Moises and Terrinas.